Neil Diamond: 1960s

 Diamond spent his early career in the Brill Building.
 His first success as a songwriter came in November 1965 with "Sunday and Me", a Top 20 hit for Jay and the Americans.
 Greater success followed with "I'm a Believer"; "A Little Bit Me, a Little Bit You"; "Look Out (Here Comes Tomorrow)"; and "Love to Love", all performed by the Monkees.
 He wrote and recorded the songs for himself, but the other versions were released before his own.
 The unintended consequence was that Diamond began to gain fame as a songwriter.
 "I'm a Believer" became a gold record within two days of its release and stayed at the top of the charts for seven weeks, making it the Popular Music Song of the Year in 1966.

-"And the Grass Won't Pay No Mind" brought covers from Elvis Presley (who also interpreted "Sweet Caroline") and Mark Lindsay, former lead singer for Paul Revere & the Raiders.
+"And the Grass Won't Pay No Mind" brought renditions from Elvis Presley (who also interpreted "Sweet Caroline") and Mark Lindsay, former lead singer for Paul Revere & the Raiders.
 Other notable artists who recorded his early songs were Lulu, Cliff Richard and the English hard-rock band Deep Purple.
 (Note: Richard released versions of "I'll Come Running", "Solitary Man", "Girl, You'll Be a Woman Soon", "I Got the Feelin' (Oh No No)", and "Just Another Guy".)

 In 1966, Diamond signed a deal with Bert Berns's Bang Records, then a subsidiary of Atlantic.
 His first release on that label was "Solitary Man", which was his first true hit as a solo artist.
 (Note: Prior to the release of "Solitary Man", he had considered using a stage name; he came up with "Noah Kaminsky" and "Eice Charry".
 Bang Records asked him which name to use, and he thought of his grandmother, who had died prior to the release of "Solitary Man"; he told Bang to "go with 'Neil Diamond' and I'll figure it out later.")
 Diamond followed with "Cherry, Cherry" and "Kentucky Woman".
 His early concerts featured him opening for bands such as Herman's Hermits and the Who.
-As a guest performer with The Who, he was shocked to see Pete Townshend swinging his guitar like a club and then throwing it against walls and off the stage until the instrument's neck broke.
+He was shocked to see Pete Townshend swinging his guitar like a club and then throwing it against walls and off the stage until the instrument's neck broke.